Stand out as a Texture Artist

 We, as artists, are always looking for ways we can improve our efficiency and, in some cases, this can unfortunately make us lazy.
 Regardless of which tool you’re using for your projects, it’s very easy to fall into the habit of using pre-made materials for quicker results.

-Unfortunately this means that we often find new artists coming into the industry rely heavily on these at times when they need to be showcasing their skills.
+Unfortunately this means that we often find that new artists coming into the industry rely heavily on these at times when they need to be showcasing their skills.
 Presets might be great for quickly building up your projects, but we’ve heard too often from VFX studios that they’re seeing the same presets used across showreels, to the point where they can name the exact preset you’ve used on your asset with just a glance.

 If you’ve seen RustyMetal04 before, I guarantee the CG Supervisor looking at your showreel has seen it before too.